Mircus/SatoQC/intuitive_explanation.md

 #### What the Obstruction Tells Us

-**The obstruction α = [x·dy ⊗ δᵥ] means:**
+**The obstruction α = [rotation obstruction] means:**

-1. **Location dependence:** The incompatibility varies with position x
+1. **Orientation mismatch:** The two nations have incompatible interpretations of "i" in the (u,v)-plane
-2. **Directional sensitivity:** It depends on the y-direction (dy term)
+2. **45° rotation:** Specific angular difference between complex structures
-3. **Sector specificity:** It affects the v-momentum sector (δᵥ term)
+3. **Wave front mixing:** Cotangent directions get rotated when crossing borders
 4. **Fundamental nature:** It's a cohomology class, so can't be removed by local adjustments

 #### Legal Translation

-**"There is a fundamental, position-dependent trade barrier in the v-sector that scales with the x-coordinate and affects y-direction economic flows.
-This barrier cannot be resolved by local trade negotiations - it requires constitutional reform (i.e., changing the almost complex structure)."**
+**"There is a fundamental orientation mismatch between the two nations' interpretations of the imaginary unit in the (u,v)-sector.
+This creates a 45° rotational barrier that cannot be resolved by local negotiations - it requires constitutional reform (i.e., changing one of the almost complex structures)."**

 ### Step 7: Our Algorithm Output